 Disadvantaged / Vulnerable Group Remarks Women Women may be mostly affected through the destruction of agricultural and water-related infrastructure, since they are very involved in agricultural productivity.
 Furthermore, as main caretakers of family members and given their reproductive health needs, women have particular needs in agricultural, water management, as well as access to health.
 However, women are traditionally excluded from political life and from communal decision-making processes, due to the patriarchal and patrilineal socio-political structures.
+Women are often the care givers in a health-related crisis and are often exposed to risks from exposure to infection.
+Women headed households are especially vulnerable in an economic and health crisis.
 Women-Headed Households While female-headed households existed prior to the cyclone, their number has increased following the disaster.
 Also, they are often marginalized from accessing emergency interventions due to lack of mobility, family responsibilities, risk of violence and lack of agency.
 Children Children are often detrimentally affected in disasters, including through the recent destruction of schools and health systems.
 Child-headed families face vulnerabilities due to lack of voice, agency, knowledge and access.
 They are also often faced with violence.
 Children-Headed Households The recent disaster has caused the emergence of children-headed households Minority Ethnic Groups The large majority of residents in the affected Districts are Ndau and Sena speakers, albeit different dialects.
 However, there may be members of some ethnic minorities residing in the project area, coming from other parts of the country, which may be excluded on a structural basis from decision-making and from selection process for beneficiary selection.
 This will need to be assessed in the social and environmental assessment, including potential language needs.
 Disabled Persons The disaster may have caused the number of disabled community members to rise.
 Disabled persons may face difficulties in participating in rebuilding activities, but may also face difficulties in physically accessing meetings for reconstruction and decision- making at the community level.
 Furthermore, infrastructure to be rebuild should take their special needs into account, for example in view of access (e.g. to water sources).
 Furthermore, disabled persons may not be able to participate in works activities Displaced People The majority of persons and households that have been relocated as a result of the cyclone do live in private households and in camps.
+Displaced people are at risk in a pandemic due to lack of access to health facilities and limited livelihoods.
 People living with HIV People living with HIV (PLHIV) are particularly vulnerable in crises due to breaks in their treatments, and damage to health facilities and medical supplies or absence of health personnel.
 Almost 8,000 pregnant women affected by the cyclone are HIV+.
 Therefore, their babies are at risk of being born with HIV.
+Such people are especially vulnerable in a pandemic due to their existing health status.
 Older People A rapid needs assessment found out that almost half depend on family or friends to meet their basic needs, while 81% care for an average of five dependents.
-There are estimates that over 75% of affected older people in Sofala and Manica provinces require urgent assistance
+There are